Babar and the Adventures of Badou

-The English version of the twenty-six episode series first premiered on September 6, 2010 in Australia on ABC2, in France on TF1's TFOU strand on November 8, and in Canada on YTV on November 22.
-Vice President and Managing Director of Jumbo Pictures, and Nelvana Enterprises, Colin Bohm explained that Nelvana was excited to bring Babar into the 21st century with a new 3D TV series as well as a comprehensive licensing program from TF1.
+This series first premiered on September 6, 2010, in Australia on ABC2, in France on TF1's TFOU strand on November 8, and in Canada on YTV on November 22.
+Vice President and managing director of Jumbo Pictures, and Nelvana Enterprises, Colin Bohm explained that Nelvana was excited to bring Babar into the 21st century with a new 3D TV series as well as a comprehensive licensing program from TF1.
 The series also premiered in the U.S. on Playhouse Disney.

 Babar and the Adventures of Badou was renewed for a second season, which began airing on Disney Junior on March 25, 2013.
 The third and final season aired from 2014 to 2015.
+65 episodes were produced over three seasons.
+It was the last role for Chris Wiggins before his death in 2017 and was the last time Gordon Pinsent voiced Babar before his death in 2023.

 Overview

 The series follows the adventures of Babar's 8-year-old grandson Badou, who along with his friends and family, solves numerous mysteries, puzzles and situations in Celesteville.
 The city now features other animals besides elephants.

 Although the series features a majority of new characters to the Babar universe, some of the original characters remain though, such as Babar, Celeste and Lord Rataxes, with other original characters also involved.